Best Victoria mortgage rates

 CMHC Insurance: If your mortgage is an insured mortgage, you'll need to pay for mortgage default insurance.
 This will normally be included as part of your mortgage, so you won't need to provide it in cash.

 These are just some of the closing costs you’ll have to pay in Victoria.
-Learn more on our closing costs education center page.
+Learn more on our closing costs education centre page.

-Under the BC first-time homebuyer rebate program, homes purchased for $500,000 or less will receive a full refund of the land transfer tax.
+Under the BC first-time home buyer rebate program, homes purchased for $500,000 or less will receive a full refund of the land transfer tax.
 For homes with a purchase price of between $500,000 and $525,000, a partial refund is given.
-You can learn more about this rebate here.

 - RRSP Home Buyer’s Plan: This allows you to borrow up to $35,000 from your RRSP for your down payment.
 The money must be paid back within 15 years.